2 min read

 Want More Than Project Context?

-Templates give Claude project context — what your app is and how it’s built.
+Templates give Claude project context.
+What your app is and how it’s built.
 For domain expertise (how to build accessible UIs, how to animate tastefully, how to follow platform conventions), see Skill Files.